Accreditation & Objectives

 This program is accredited for 74.00 NAPNAP CE contact hours of which 22.75 contain pharmacology (Rx) content, (2.50 related to psychopharmacology) (6.75 related to controlled substances), per the National Association of Pediatric Nurse Practitioners (NAPNAP) Continuing Education Guidelines.

 This nursing continuing professional development activity was approved by Montana Nurses Association, an accredited approver with distinction by the American Nurses Credentialing Center’s Commission on Accreditation.
+This program is accredited for 74.00 contact hours, including 22.75 pharmacology (Rx) contact hours.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn up to 20.0 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit.